aidn3/hypixel-guild-discord-bridge/README.md

 - Choose a secure password in config and set it under `key`.
 (Security: Anyone can hijack the bridge if not set to a secure one)
 - Choose which node to become the "Server" and set it under config `type`
-- Name each node under config `instanceName` (Warning: Duplicate names might result in race condition or other odd behaviors)
 - Set the config `uri` to the server node socket to connect to
 - Start all nodes